-Your faculty adviser serves as one of your key sources of guidance and insight.
-Your adviser may not be in the department(s) you are considering, but all advisers are helpful sounding boards who know about a range of disciplines and the prerequisites for various departments.
-Take time to confer with your adviser throughout the year and not only during course registration time!
+- Your faculty adviser may not be in the department(s) you are considering, but all advisers are helpful sounding boards who know about a range of disciplines and the prerequisites for various departments and know you!
+Talk with your adviser throughout the year and not only at course registration time!

 - Each department has designated faculty contacts for pre-major advising.

 - For a student perspective you can talk to student representatives designated by each department or to peer advisers.

 - Majors need not determine careers, but the Career Services website showcases each academic department, offering a list of internships and career paths taken by Princeton students and alumni in that area of study.

 - The following programs also have websites that should be helpful to you as you consider the connection between your major and possible career choices: Pre-law, Pre-business, Health Professions Advising Office, Program in Teacher Preparation